Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-2) Acquired in underlying diseases such as chronic terminal renal failure or diabetes mellitus.
-In isolated cases, the association with malignancies - prostate carcinoma, chronic lymphocytic leukemia - has been described (Huseynova L et al 2020).
+2) Acquired with underlying diseases such as chronic terminal renal insufficiency or diabetes mellitus.
+In individual cases, the association with malignancies has been described - prostate carcinoma, chronic lymphocytic leukemia - (Huseynova L et al. 2020)

-The clinical picture has also been described in scabies and zoster, although the triggering of the disease in these cases is more likely to be reactive as a "Köbner phenomenon" with a corresponding disposition, or as an isotopic reaction.
+4) Infections: The clinical picture has also been described in scabies and zoster, whereby the triggering of the disease in these cases is more likely to be reactive as a "Köbner phenomenon" with a corresponding disposition or as an isotopic reaction.

-Remark: probably as a result of mechanical or inflammatory irritation in receptive skin, there is focal damage to the collagenous connective tissue of the skin (scratching can experimentally induce RPK - Köbner phenomenon), which is finally discharged transepidermally.
+Remark: probably as a result of mechanical or inflammatory irritation of receptive skin, focal damage to the collagenous connective tissue of the skin occurs (scratching can experimentally trigger RPK - Köbner phenomenon), which is finally discharged transepidermally.

 Proteolytic enzymes such as matrix metalloproteases or serine proteases as well as modifications of sugar side chains on extracellular matrix proteins such as collagen I and III play an important role.